Lib Dems oust ruling Conservatives

 The Lib Dems have taken control of South Cambridgeshire District Council from the Tories in a surprise result.

-The Lib Dems have an unassailable 24 seats, with the Conservatives on 11 and Labour and Independents each on two, with three wards yet to declare.
+At the end of the count the Lib Dems had an unexpected 28 seats, with the Conservatives on 11 and Labour and Independents each on two.

 The authority has been electing a full council after boundary changes altered the population make-up of many wards.